surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 ## Bar Chart

 Bar charts are used to compare data across different categories.
-Bar chart is built by placing a dimension on a row and a measure on a column area.
+Bar chart is built by placing a dimension on a row and measure on a column area.

 **7.** Choose chart type **Bar** from drop down list, under general section.